wp-plugins/jabber-feed/readme.txt

 that readers can also subscribe and get notified about new comments (you can subscribe to both but also separately either one or the other node).

+Note: this is a first version, you can try it if you are interested (there can be no harm! ;-), but I will soon provide far better versions...

 == Installation ==

 1. Upload the plugin archive to wp-content/plugins/ directory on your